kmarkus/rFSM/doc/README.txt

       At last absolute references begin with "root."
-Using absolute syntax is strongly discouraged for anything other than testing, as it breaks compositionality: if a state machine is used with a larger statemachine the absolute reference is broken.
+Using absolute syntax is strongly discouraged for anything other than testing, as it breaks compositionality: if a state machine is used within a larger statemachine the absolute reference is broken.

 4.2 Operational API
 ====================